PremYekkali/DemoToken/README.md

 ## Overview

 `DemoToken` is a minimal fungible token smart contract written in Solidity.
-It mimics some ERC20 behavior but does not fully implement the ERC20 standard.
+It mimics some basic token behavior but does not fully implement the ERC20 standard.
 It demonstrates the core mechanics of a fungible token, including balance tracking, token transfers, and basic metadata such as name, symbol, and decimals.

 This contract is intentionally minimal and designed for demos and early-stage experimentation rather than production use.